-Our Comprehensive Bovine Embryo Transfer Training Course begins on a Tuesday and ends at 1:00 P.M. on Saturday.
-Please select your desired course date on the enrollment form by clicking on the "Enroll" button at the bottom of this page to register for this course.
+Our Comprehensive Bovine Embryo Transfer Training Course begins at 8:00 AM on Tuesday and ends at 1:30 PM on Saturday.
+Click the "Enroll" button at the bottom of this page to register for this course.

 The following is a current list of scheduled course dates: